Germany's Aims in the First World War: Academic reaction

 The historian John Moses stated in his 1975 work The Politics of Illusion that "No serious German historian today can venture to pit himself against the evidence compiled by the Fischer school."
 Fischer inspired several disciples, including the historian Imanuel Geiss.
 However, Fischer was ridiculed by conservative German historians who created a backlash against his ideas.
 The most notable critic was conservative historian and patriot Gerhard Ritter, who is said to have broken down in tears when lecturing on Fischer's line of argument in Griff nach der Weltmacht.
-Fischer's ideas were welcomed in communist East Germany; the Marxist historian and Stasi informer Fritz Klein considered Fischer's views to be uncontroversial.
+Fischer's ideas were welcomed by historians in communist East Germany; Fritz Klein considered Fischer's views to be uncontroversial.

 Mombauer argues that Fischer's work led to greater discussion of the Holocaust by German history professors.
 A number of German and British historians find the assertions of Fischer a glaring oversimplification of how the First World War developed, arguing that is decidedly disingenuous given the complexity of the situation as a whole - especially since parts of the evidence for German war aims (i.e. belligerence) from before the Great War were collected amid the fringe writings of Pan-Germans or were parceled together from Kaiser Wilhelm's rantings; none of which constituted official state policy.

 Stephen A. Schuker, writing in 2015, notes that although Fischer's book aroused great controversy when it was published, "Fischer's work made its way.
 Refinements by Immanuel Geiss, John Röhl, Holger Afflerbach, Annika Mombauer, and others have confirmed the essentials".